DLR-RM/stable-baselines3/docs/guide/checking_nan.rst

 .. code-block:: python

-  import gym
+  import gymnasium as gym
-  from gym import spaces
+  from gymnasium import spaces
   import numpy as np

   from stable_baselines3 import PPO